Gillbridge Police Station To Close?

 To begin with, the main fire station in Sunderland is facing the axe due to the austerity cuts.
 However, it is now clear that we may now find that the main police station in Sunderland could also close.
 Indeed, Gillbridge Police Station is also facing the axe.

-Indeed, Northumbria Police orders are to cut their bill by £46million.
+Northumbria Police orders are to cut their bill by £46million.
 Obviously, this will inevitably mean staff cuts and their operation buildings closing down.
 Moreover, up to 230 staff members will go.

-Vera Baird, police and crime commissioner, thinks that the government has indeed been unfair to the north east region.
+Vera Baird, police and crime commissioner, thinks that the government has been unfair to the north east region.
 Indeed, more than other areas.

 Sunderland will suffer most because we know that Tyneside will not!
-Moreover, the main police station in Sunderland will close and the closest main station will be South Tyneside.
+Moreover, the main police station in Sunderland will close and the closest main control station will be South Tyneside.
 As if the people of Sunderland wouldn’t expect that!
 This city, great though it is, has no teeth!

-Indeed, it is unclear as to what buildings would remain open.
+It is unclear as to what buildings would remain open.
 But, what we know is that Northumbria police will reduce the number of buildings to work from.
 Also, they will need to be cheaper to run.

 What Other Cuts For Wearside?